12 Types of Due Diligence In Business

 Legal due diligence

-In essence, corporate tax DD is a review of all the taxes a company is required to pay.
-It assesses the company’s total tax liability and the level of compliance with tax laws.
 Examples of tax due diligence are the validation of documents like tax returns (usually for the last three to five years), information pertaining to tax audits, and agreements with tax agencies.
 It aims to ensure all the company’s taxes are being paid and reported.
+This process provides peace of mind and certainty for investors and buyers.

 Operational due diligence

-Operational due diligence covers all a target company’s main operations and considers all of its operational facilities and processes.
-In M&A transactions, operational due diligence assesses whether operational improvements could create additional value in the transaction, or if there are operational risks that should be addressed.
-Learn more about operational due diligence here.
+For M&A buyers and potential investors, operational due diligence assesses whether operational improvements could create additional value in the transaction, or if there are operational risks that should be addressed.

 Intellectual Property due diligence